 According to the Heritage Foundation‘s 2020 Index of Economic Freedom, the following are the top ten most capitalist countries in the world.
 The countries are selected and ranked based on four categories: Rule of Law, Government Size, Regulatory Efficiency, and Open Markets.
 Each of these categories includes other factors within it, such as Property Rights, Government Spending, Business Freedom, and Financial Freedom.

 - United Kingdom

-Even though the United States is considered to be the symbol of Capitalism, it only ranks 18th on the Heritage country rankings.
+Even though the United States is often considered to be the premier symbol of capitalism, it in fact only ranks 17th on the Heritage Foundation’s 2020 country rankings.